 To treat colon cancer, you can choose the following treatments:

 1. Surgical treatment.
 Although surgery causes untold harm to the human body, surgical treatment is necessary for patients with severe colon cancer.
 Because if the necrotic tissue is not removed, it is another way to promote the spread of cancer cells.
 Therefore, the necrotic tissue or cancer cells must be completely removed, so that the invasion of the human body by cancer cells can be slowly improved.
-Only when surgery is pointless can you choose not to have surgery.
-Otherwise, it generally needs to be included in routine treatment.

 2. Radiotherapy.
 Radiotherapy is actually radioactive treatment.
 When colon cancer metastasizes more in the late stage, two types of intervention measures, radiotherapy or chemotherapy, will be used.
-At this point, surgical treatment no longer makes much sense.
-Therefore, the use of radiotherapy can eliminate metastases one by one and eliminate the vast majority of cancer cells.